zaid1244567/CORE-JAVA-FOUNDATOION/README.md

 **============final keyword=======================**

-final keyword can be apllied to class, variables and methods
+final keyword can be applied to class, variables and methods

 example 1: For variable